xullnn/ls_pull_over_push/210/readme.md

 Which values are evaluated to false in Javascript?

-How will Javascript handle the situations that we use non-boolean values in a logical expression?
+How will Javascript handle the situations that when non-boolean values are used in a logical expression?
 For example `'' && 0`, or `6 || 7`?

 Order these operators from the highest precedence to the lowest: